AndresDiagoM/cookiecutter-tutor-plugin/README.rst

 The plugin API was upgraded from v0 to v1 in Tutor v13.2.0.
 This cookiecutter generates plugin scaffolds for v1.
 The v0 API will be supported for some time, but you are encouraged to upgrade your plugins.
 To upgrade a v0 plugin that was generated previously with this cookiecutter, perform the following steps:

 - In setup.py: replace "tutor.plugin.v0" by "tutor.plugin.v1".
+The file path should be: ./tutor-contrib-myplugin/setup.py

 - In the templates folder: rename the "hooks" folder to "tasks".